-BUTTON DESCRIPTION FUNCTION 1 5-Way User Interface (UI) Control Moves the cursor and pans the focus on the map screen. ^ 2 Up Button Zooms in when using the map and scrolls up through lists of features.
+BUTTON DESCRIP- TION FUNCTION 1 5-Way UI Control Moves the cursor and pans the focus on the map screen.
+2 Û Back Button Cycles all screens and backs user out of menus.
+3 > Up/Down Buttons Zooms in and out of map and scrolls through lists of features.